 All projects must be compliant with the GDPR.
 This usually means storing the data securely and agreeing to physically destroy storage devices once the project has ended.
 Software deletion of such data is known to be insufficient.

-During the project, steps should be taken to make sure that nobody else except the researcher and their most local supervisor(s) have access to the data.
+During the project, steps should be taken to make sure that nobody else except the researcher and their supervisor(s) have access to the data.

 More information about the GDPR can be viewed at: https://gdpr-info.eu/